Table of Contents

-Patients who have a history of PE carry a high risk for repeated episodes in the future, especially if there are associated persistent risk factors.
+Patients who have a history of PE carry a high risk for repeated episodes in the future, especially if there are associated with persistent risk factors.
 The highest risk of recurrence is in the first 6 to 12 months after the previous event.
-About one third of patients will suffer from new episodes of PE if risk factors are persistent.
+About one-third of patients will suffer from new episodes of PE if risk factors are persistent.
 The risk of recurrence is low in patients with reversible or temporary risk factors.

 The mortality rate is highest in patients with echocardiographic findings of RV dysfunction or cardiogenic shock.
 Most people with RV dysfunction will attain normal RV function within 3 weeks.
 Pulmonary hypertension (PHTN) may persist in about 5% of the patients for about 2 years.
 A few patients may progress into overt RV failure and develop signs and symptoms of right-sided heart failure.